AP Physics 1 Overview

 - Students understand and work with scientific theories.

 - The student can connect knowledge across domains and concepts.

-With such a breadth of materials and ideas covered in the AP Physics 1 course, it’s critical that students have the resources they need to succeed.
+With such a breadth of materials and ideas covered in the AP Physics 1 course, it’s critical that students have a supplemental review book to score top marks.

 Students taking the AP Physics 1 Exam are responsible for demonstrating knowledge of the above mentioned concepts and themes.
 The student’s knowledge is assessed through a 3 hour exam containing questions in both multiple choice or free response format.
 The exam is broken up into 2 parts, each worth 50% of a final score between 1 and 5.

 The AP Physics 1 exam allows for the use of a calculator (graphing or standard), and students are required to provide their own (see the collegeboard calculator policy).

 - 1 hour 30 minutes long and covers multiple themes and topics